About the BID

 Business properties included in the BID levy

-The BID area is defined in the BID2 Business Plan.
+The BID area is defined in the BID3 Business Plan.

-All liable businesses in the BID area will receive a BID bill, apart from a small number of exempt properties (including non-retail charities) which will not pay a levy.
+All liable businesses in the BID area will receive a BID bill, apart from a small number of exempt properties (see page 14 of the business plan) which will not pay a levy.

 Business Rates and the BID levy are completely separate.

-The BID levy will pay for specific services and functions which may be on top of services that local councils provide.
-These additional services are decided by the Weymouth BID Board in consultation with all businesses in the BID footprint area (see below) to increase footfall and consumer spend within the BID area.
+The BID levy will pay for specific services and functions which are on top of services that local councils provide.
+These additional services are decided by the Weymouth BID Board in consultation with all businesses in the BID geography to increase footfall and consumer spend within the BID area.